cop3402fall19/syllabus/projects/README.md

 First open a shell session.
 For native installations of Ubuntu, navigate to the applications and select terminal or hit ctrl-alt-T.  For remote or virtual machine installations, `ssh` into the Ubuntu machine.

 Go to your home directory.
 Running `cd`, i.e., "change directory", goes to your home directory by default.
+If you have vagrant setup, go to the mapped `/vagrant` directory (this is mapped to your host machine's syllabus/projects directory)

     cd
+    # OR (but not both)
+    cd /vagrant

 Clone your GitHub classrooms repository, where USERID is your GitHub user ID.
 You will need to type your GitHub user name and password.

     git clone https://github.com/cop3402fall19/project-USERID.git

 If this step does not work, check the error message for a reason.
-If yo have not completed Homework 1 yet, then your repository will not yet exist.
+If you have not completed Homework 1 yet, then your repository will not yet exist.
 Complete Homework 1 first.
+If you have already cloned your repository, then there is no need to do this again.

 If you get an authentication error, double-check your user name and password, as well as the URL.
 Be sure to replace `USERID` in the URL with your actual GitHub ID.

 ### Getting the course syllabus

 You should also clone the course syllabus, which will have the project's test cases.
+If you already have it on your host machine, clone it again under vagrant.

-    git clone https://github.com/cop3402fall19/syllabus.git
+    cd # go to your home directory git clone https://github.com/cop3402fall19/syllabus.git

 ### File system structure